 - 3. The examination of the impact on the industry concerned shall include an evaluation of all relevant economic factors and indices having a bearing on the state of the industry such as actual and potential decline in output, sales, market share, profits, productivity, return on investments, or utilization of capacity; factors affecting domestic prices; actual and potential negative effects on cash flow, inventories, employment, wages, growth, ability to raise capital or investments.
 This list is not exhaustive, nor can one or several of these factors necessarily give decisive guidance. - 4.
-It must be demonstrated that the dumped imports are, through the effects4 of dumping, causing injury within the meaning of this Code.
-There may be other factors5 which at the same time are injuring the industry, and the injuries caused by other factors must not be attributed to the dumped imports. - 5.
+It must be demonstrated that the dumped imports are, through the effects of dumping, causing injury within the meaning of this Code.
+There may be other factors which at the same time are injuring the industry, and the injuries caused by other factors must not be attributed to the dumped imports. - 5.
 The effect of the dumped imports shall be assessed in relation to the domestic production of the like product when available data permit the separate identification of production in terms of such criteria as: the production process, the producers' realizations, profits.
 When the domestic production of the like product has no separate identity in these terms the effects of the dumped imports shall be assessed by the examination of the production of the narrowest group or range of products, which includes the like product, for which the necessary information can be provided. - 6.
 A determination of threat of injury shall be based on facts and not merely on allegation, conjecture or remote possibility.
-The change in circumstances which would create a situation in which the dumping would cause injury must be clearly foreseen and imminent.6
+The change in circumstances which would create a situation in which the dumping would cause injury must be clearly foreseen and imminent. - 7.
+With respect to cases where injury is threatened by dumped imports, the application of anti-dumping measures shall be studied and decided with special care.

-4As set forth in paragraphs 2 and 3 of this Article.
+1As set forth in paragraphs 2 and 3 of this Article.

-5Such factors include, inter alia, the volume and prices of imports not sold at dumping prices, contraction in demand or changes in the patterns of consumption, trade restrictive practices of and competition between the foreign and domestic producers, developments in technology and the export performance and productivity of the domestic industry
+2Such factors include, inter alia, the volume and prices of imports not sold at dumping prices, contraction in demand or changes in the patterns of consumption, trade restrictive practices of and competition between the foreign and domestic producers, developments in technology and the export performance and productivity of the domestic industry.

-6One example, though not an exclusive one, is that there is convincing reason to believe that there will be, in the immediate future, substantially increased importations of the product at dumped prices.
+3One example, though not an exclusive one, is that there is convincing reason to believe that there will be, in the immediate future, substantially increased importations of the product at dumped prices.